NAOMI-IS-INSANE/contact-naomi/README.md

 # Platforms I am leaving
 Service | Death Date | Details
 ------ | ------ | ------
-Twitter (X)|Died 2024-12-24|Account still exists but I am no longer active and don't have it on my phone Facebook, Instagram & Messenger|2025-04-30|The accounts will still exist but I'll be deleting the apps
+Twitter (X)|Died 2024-12-24|Account still exists but I am no longer active Facebook, Instagram & Messenger|2025-04-30|The accounts will still exist but I'll be deleting the apps